 A: New applicants had to wait in 1995-96.
 There should be no immediate impact on enrollees' medical services, health care experts say, though the reimbursement to doctors and hospitals could slow down if the contractors who process claims are deemed inessential.
-Still, doctors and hospitals aren't paid every day, so unless a shutdown continued for weeks, the effects are likely to be minimal.
+Still, doctors and hospitals aren't paid every day, so unless the shutdown continues for weeks, the effects are likely to be minimal.

 Q: Will federal tax collection and refunds be delayed?

-A: First, the filing deadline: your tax-return due date will remain April 18 no matter what, says IRS Commissioner Doug Shulman.
-File electronically, if possible, because those returns are processed automatically and refunds wouldn't be delayed.
+A: First, the filing deadline: your tax-return due date will remain April 18, says IRS Commissioner Doug Shulman.
+File electronically, if possible, because those returns are processed automatically and refunds shouldn't be delayed.
 There could be delays in processing paper returns and providing refunds for paper returns.

 Federal borrowing and tax collection are considered essential services and continued during the last shutdowns — and those closures didn't even come during tax-filing season, when a substantial portion of tax receipts reach the IRS.
 It's hard to imagine that the federal government would ever delay cashing checks from taxpayers.

 Q: How will veterans' benefits be affected?

 A: Veterans Affairs services were curtailed in 1995-96.
 VA hospitals did not close; medical inpatient care and outpatient emergency care are considered critical services.
 But other services for veterans were cut back, and some benefit checks were reportedly delayed.